sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 n: Move to the next occurrence of the search term
 q: Quit the less pager

-Search and Highlight Text in less
+## 4.earch and Highlight Text in less
 /Alice

 To move to the next occurrence, press n.
 To move to the previous occurrence, press N.